Accident description

 Ground casualties:Fatalities: 1

-Location:near Piura Airport (PIU) (Peru) show on map
+Location:near Piura Airport (PIU) ( Peru)

 Phase: Approach (APR)